Penn State Scandal Fast Facts

 October 2, 2013 - The Superior Court of Pennsylvania denies Sandusky's appeal.

-October 28, 2013 - Penn State announces that they have reached settlements with what it calls 26 victims of Jerry Sandusky, and the amount paid by the university totals $59.7 million.
+October 28, 2013 - Penn State announces it has reached settlements with what it calls 26 victims of Jerry Sandusky, and the amount paid by the university totals $59.7 million.

 April 2, 2014 - The Supreme Court of Pennsylvania also denies Sandusky's appeal.

 September 8, 2014 - NCAA ends the Nittany Lions' postseason ban and scholarship limits.
-The $60 million fine and the 13 years of vacated wins for renowned coach Joe Paterno remain in place.
+The $60 million fine and the 13 years of vacated wins for renowned coach Paterno remain in place.

-January 16, 2015 - The NCAA agrees to restore 111 of Joe Paterno's wins as part of a settlement of the lawsuit brought by State Senator Jake Corman and Treasurer Rob McCord.
+January 16, 2015 - The NCAA agrees to restore 111 of Paterno's wins as part of a settlement of the lawsuit brought by State Senator Jake Corman and Treasurer Rob McCord.
 Also as part of the settlement, Penn State agrees to commit $60 million to the prevention and treatment of child sexual abuse.

 December 23, 2015 - A spokeswoman for the State of Pennsylvania employee retirement system says Sandusky will receive $211,000 in back payments and his regular pension payments will resume.
 This is the result of a November 13 court ruling that reversed a 2012 decision to terminate Sandusky's pension under a state law that allows the termination of pensions of public employees convicted of a "disqualifying crime."
 The judge said in his ruling that Sandusky was not employed at the time of the crimes he was convicted of committing.